vksriram/OfficeDocs-DeployOffice/DeployOffice/overview-of-security-policy-advisor.md

 When users attempt an action blocked by a security policy, such as opening an Office document that contains macros, a banner appears at the top of the application letting users know that their admin has configured a security policy that prevents that action.

+**Note**: Office clients will need to have Message bar enabled to see this notification and take action.

 When you choose to apply a security policy recommendation, you can choose whether users can override the policy:

 - If you don’t allow users to override the policy, the banner that appears allows them to report that the policy prevents them from doing their work.